MEDSL/primary-precinct-returns/README.md

 We have kept 301 - Waterview in our 2016 Presidential Primary data for the VA primaries.

+## Washington: 2016

+Added 2020-09-11.

+For Washington 2016, there are "masked" vote totals, marked as  '*' in the original file--to protect voter privacy.
+There are coded as a negative one (-1) in the cleaned data file's votes variable.

 ## West Virginia: 2016

 Added 2020-09-04.